Asian shares mixed in light 'Golden Week' trading - NewsBreak

 U.S. crude oil prices rose.
 European energy ministers are meeting in Brussels to discuss Russian supply issues and sanctions.
 Russia's invasion of Ukraine prompted a jump in already high oil and natural gas prices.

-U.S. benchmark crude oil lost 21 cents to $104.96 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil gained 19 cents to $105.36 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 48 cents to $105.17 per barrel on Monday.